 Reactive Programming and Java

 Some firms have already developed the capabilities to build reactive systems in Java by providing the reactive foundation such as Lightbend (formally Typesafe); they created several capabilities in that space to support the Reactive paradigm, now we have Reactive MVC (Model View Controller) using the Play!
-Framework and reactive messaging platform known as Akka and a Microservices platform known as Lagom.
+Framework and reactive concurrent programming platform known as Akka and a Microservices platform known as Lagom.

 Reactive Programming in Java and faster time to market